daydy225/routed-anecdotes/README.md

 ## step 1: Simplify the anecdote creation form of your application with the useField custom hook

 ## step 2: Expand the functionality of the useField hook so that it offers a new reset operation for clearing the field

+## step 3: make the necessary changes to get rid of the Invalid value for prop 'reset' on input tag console warning